federicomaffei/octocat_challenge/BRANCH.md

-Explain what a branch is, in your own words
+a branch is a line of development that is essentially a fork within its own repository, that allows to work on multiple features at once.